solarspaceclouds/perspective-scene-blender-addon/README.md

 This add-on was created with the image of natural scenes in mind.
 Hence, [colour_1] and [colour_2] are pre-set to green and brown respectively.
 A limitation of this add-on is that colours have to be specified by colour vector coordinates (0.0-1.0).

+This add-on was created using Blender version 3.1.2

 ### The valid arguments for the customizable parameters are listed as follows:
 theChosenObject (the Subject of the scene):
     any object in the scene

-Quadrant (the portion of the plane that fits within the camera view sectioned as a 3 x 3 grid):
+Quadrant (the portion of the plane that fits within the camera view sectioned as a 3 x 3 grid; subject mesh(es) will be instantiated at the specified quadrant):
     top left, top middle, top right, middle left, middle middle, middle right, bottom left, bottom middle, bottom right

 Subject quantity valid range (number of subject meshes that can be instantiated in the specified quadrant):